Winter Carnival

 12:30 pm – Community Wide Tug of War – Gather ‘round for a good old fashion pulling contest!

 K9 Keg Pull 1:00 pm – K9 Keg Pull – Run, dance, do whatever it takes to urge your dog across the finish line.
-Event sponsored by the Friends of the Paws Park, Coldwell Banker, Hitchcock Brewing, and the Greenfield Recreation Department.
-This event has proved to be great fun with dogs of all shapes and sizes sprinting for glory pulling appropriately sized “kegs” – for a Chihuahua, that’s a beer can, while mighty rotts or shepherds pull full-size kegs (all empty of course). $10 Registration Fee with funds benefiting the Paws Park: Register day of or online in advance.
-A donation box to the Franklin County Regional Shelter will also be on site.
+This event has proved to be great fun with dogs of all shapes and sizes sprinting for glory pulling appropriately sized "kegs" – for a Chihuahua, that's a beer can, while mighty rotts or shepherds pull full-size kegs (all empty of course). $10 Registration Fee with funds benefiting the Paws Park: Register day of or online in advance.
 Come watch possibly the most adorable event of the day at Beacon Field.
 Please be considerate and pick up after your dog.

 2:30 pm -- Cardboard Sled Contest – Race your cardboard sled down Beacon Hill!
 Your creativity is limitless!
 Just about anything goes!!
 NOTE: If no snow, bring your sled to the field to be judged on creativity and construction.